OsmanRodrigues/launch-code-challenge-wet-bat/README.md

 Run the command below to stop the app and down the containers (must be very fast)
    - `yarn stop`

+### Current features

+- [DONE] Create quick quote
+- [DONE] Pending quotes visualization
+- [DOING] Quick quote form custom styles
+- [DOING] Pending quote visualization and management

-Complete docs on the way!
+More Complete docs on the way!

 Thanks and seeya!